 Removal of Pigmented Lesions

 Almost everyone has a few brown spots on their skin, whether they are age spots, moles birthmarks, or freckles.
 These brown spots are referred to as pigmented lesions.
-Melanin is a dark pigment present in skin that is produced by melanocytes.
+Melanin is a dark pigment present in the skin and produced by melanocytes.
 When there is an abundance of melanocytes in the skin and the dark pigment multiplies, freckles, age spots, and moles form.

 Most pigmented lesions are very small and unnoticeable, but sometimes pigmented legions can be large and take away from your natural beauty.
 At Smith Cosmetic Surgery, laser technology is used to successfully lighten or remove pigmented lesions from your skin.